 Wave motions with periods in the time-scales of wave groups have long been known to exist (e.g. Munk, 1949; Tucker, 1950).
 Two mechanisms are known to generate such waves.
 In the first mechanism, variations of amplitudes within a wave group lead to transfer of momentum in such a way that produces a depression of the mean water level at the location of waves with greater amplitudes and an elevation of mean water level at the location of waves with smaller amplitudes.
-This so-called 'bound infragravity wave' travels at the speed of wave groups towards shoreand as a free wave away from shore after reflection, and is released as the carrier waves break (Longuet-Higgins and Stewart, 1964).
+This so-called 'bound infragravity wave' travels at the speed of wave groups towards shore, and is released as the carrier waves break (Longuet-Higgins and Stewart, 1964).
 In the second mechanism, changes in the cross-shore location of wave breaking releases a free wave towards the shore (Symonds et al., 1982).
 The relative importance of the second mechanism is known to decrease with decreasing beach slope (List, 1992; Battjes et al., 2004).
-This suggests that in the case of relatively low beach slope (as is in this study), the first mechanism is (bound infragravity waves) is most likely more important.
+This suggests that in the case of relatively low beach slope (as is in this study), the first mechanism (bound infragravity waves) is most likely more important.